FjRabbi/FjRabbi/README.md

-- ⚡ I love to learn new things everyday.
+- ⚡ I love to learn new things every day.
 - 🤔 I’m looking for help with Open source Contribution.
 - 💬 Ask me about Data Science.
 - 😄 Pronouns: He/Him.